Skip to main content

 Growing requirements

-Side-dress with balanced fertilizer (10-10-10) when plants reach 12 inches tall.
-Do not over-fertilize with nitrogen - excess nitrogen drives foliage and delays or reduces pod production.
+Side-dress with a balanced fertilizer (10-10-10) when plants reach 12 inches tall.
+Hold back on nitrogen after that - excess nitrogen drives foliage and delays pod production.
+Okra that is growing vigorously tall but setting few pods is often getting too much nitrogen.

 What goes wrong

 Corn earworm (Helicoverpa zea) bores into pods, leaving entry holes and frass.
 Pick affected pods immediately and discard.
-Bt (Bacillus thuringiensis var. kurstaki) applied at pod formation provides preventive control.
+Bacillus thuringiensis var. kurstaki (Bt) applied at pod formation gives preventive control; it’s most effective on small larvae before they bore in.

-Stink bugs (Halyomorpha halys, the brown marmorated stink bug, and native Euschistus species) pierce pods and cause internal damage and discoloration.
-Exclusion netting is the most effective control for home gardens; insecticidal options have limited effectiveness against stink bugs.
+Stink bugs - both the brown marmorated stink bug (Halyomorpha halys) and native Euschistus species - pierce pods and cause internal damage and discoloration.
+Row cover exclusion is the most practical control for home gardens.
+Most insecticidal options have limited effectiveness against adult stink bugs.

-Root knot nematodes (Meloidogyne spp.) cause significant yield loss in warm, sandy soils in the Southeast.
-Knotted root structures and stunted growth are symptoms.
-Resistant varieties exist; soil solarization before planting reduces populations.
+Root knot nematodes (Meloidogyne spp.) cause stunted growth and knotted root structures, particularly in warm, sandy soils in the Southeast.
+Resistant varieties exist; soil solarization before planting (clear plastic laid over moist soil for 4-6 weeks in full sun) reduces populations significantly.
+This is worth doing in previously affected beds.

 Fusarium wilt (Fusarium oxysporum f. sp. vasinfectum) causes wilting and yellowing that progresses to plant death.
-No chemical treatment exists for active infections; use disease-free transplants, practice crop rotation, and choose resistant varieties.
+No treatment once active; use disease-free transplants, rotate crops, and choose resistant varieties.
+‘Clemson Spineless’ has moderate resistance.

-Spineless deception: Some plants marketed as “spineless” still have fine trichomes on pods that irritate sensitive skin.
-Wear gloves during heavy harvests regardless of variety label.
+A note on handling: even varieties marketed as “spineless” have fine trichomes on pods and stems that irritate sensitive skin.
+Some people react more strongly than others.
+Wear gloves during heavy harvests regardless of the label.

 Harvest and storage